cogilv25/lochy/README.md

 - [ ] Output style.
   - [x] Output for all files.
   - [ ] Organise output per file.
-  - [ ] Organize output per directory.
-  - [ ] Organize output per directory and per file.
   - [ ] Print usage and help when appropriate.
   - [ ] Granular output using flags.

 ## Todo list (after all features are complete)
 - [ ] Remove malloc for flags and assume an upper bound of..
 64?
-- [ ] Revisit LLOC definition
-  - [ ] Should all conditions of if's and switches be counted individually?
-  - [ ] Should we be taking #define usage into account..?

-## Known bugs